search the encyclopaedia of informal educationexplore informal education, lifelong learning and social action

 Grundy, S. (1987) Curriculum: Product or praxis, Lewes: Falmer.
 209 + x pages.
 In this book, Shirley Grundy takes takes Habermas' discussion of knowledge and human interests and connects it very profitably with Aristotle.
 The result is an excellent discussion of process and praxis.
 Chapters on: three fundamental human interests (after Habermas); curriculum as product; teachers as curriculum makers; curriculum as practice; practical curriculum development; curriculum as praxis; critical curriculum practice; developing curriculum praxis; curriculum praxis and teachers' work.

-Lobkowicz (1967) Theory and Practice.
-History of a c oncept from Aristotle to Marx, Notre Dame, Ind.: University of Notre Dame Press.
+Lobkowicz (1967).
+Theory and Practice.
+History of a c oncept from Aristotle to Marx.
+Notre Dame, Ind.: University of Notre Dame Press.

-Usher, R., Bryant, I. and Johnston, R. (1997) Adult Education and the Postmodern Challenge, London: Routledge.
-248 + xvi pages.
-Has useful chapters on reconceptualizing theory and practic e; the reflective practitioner revisited; and contains some material on praxis.
+Usher, R., Bryant, I. and Johnston, R. (1997).
+Adult Education and the Postmodern Challenge.
+London: Routledge.

-© Mark K. Smith 1999
+© Mark K. Smith 1999, 2011